-Another disappointing signal this month was the letter signed by nearly 90 faculty members and priests at Georgetown University.
-They criticized Rep. Paul Ryan's visit to campus, saying his budget plan represents a "continuing misuse of Catholic teaching" because it allegedly hurts the poor.
+Nearly 90 faculty members and priests at Georgetown University have signed a letter criticizing Rep. Paul Ryan's visit to the campus tomorrow.
+They say his budget plan represents a "continuing misuse of Catholic teaching" because it allegedly hurts the poor.